-The Ecuador Rainforests Project helps safeguard diverse wildlife in an area where over 80% of the tropical rainforests have already been destroyed, leaving many species globally threatened.
+The Ecuador Rainforests Project helps safeguard diverse wildlife in an area where over 80 per cent of the tropical rainforests have already been destroyed, leaving many species globally threatened.

 Find out how the WLT is saving rainforests in Ecuador...